FrancisBanville/ms_interpreting_probabilities/README.md

 development and testing of different equations describing the spatiotemporal scaling of probabilistic pairwise interactions in local networks, which are over the scope of this manuscript.

-[Figure 2 about here].
-Conceptual figure showing (1) the spatiotemporal scaling of probabilistic metawebs and local food webs and (2) the spatial sampling of metawebs and local food webs into Boolean networks.

 ## Spatiotemporally explicit model of probabilistic interactions